-The Board of Directors

-Matthew Walker Comprehensive Health Center, Inc.
+Board of Directors Matthew Walker Comprehensive Health Center, Inc. Nashville, Tennessee

-Nashville, Tennessee

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Matthew Walker Comprehensive Health Center, Inc., which comprise the balance sheet as of January 31, 2020, and the related statements of operations and changes in net assets, functional expenses and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated August 24, 2020, which contained an emphasis of matters paragraph regarding changes in accounting principles.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Matthew Walker Comprehensive Health Center, Inc., which comprise the balance sheet as of January 31, 2021, and the related statements of operations and changes in net assets, functional expenses and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated June 24, 2021.